Posted: Thursday, 23 August 2018 @ 12:20

 the natural world to quality time spent with loved ones.

-With leaves changing colours and fluttering from the trees,
+With leaves changing colour and fluttering from the trees,

-Autumn is one of the nicest times of year to go for a simple nature walk.
+Autumn is one of the nicest times of year to go for a walk.
 You

 Bring the outdoors indoors to create a feeling of oneness

 with nature and the changes occurring.
 This doesn’t have to be a full home renovation, you can celebrate nature with an autumn wreath or by collecting pinecones and conkers or a bowl of seasonal fruits and vegetables.
 Be aware of these beautiful things around you that come with the changing season and think of the positive changes you've made this year.